NgoJunHaoJason/book-summaries/the_software_craftsman.md

 We do not believe in the employer/employee type of relationship.
 We believe in a partnership, in which the company is the customer and the software developer is the one providing a service.

 Although extremely important, writing code is just one of the things we need to do to help the project succeed.
+Other things include:

+- improving processes
+- removing unnecessary bureaucracy
+- understanding business domain
-Other things (non-exhaustive) include: improving processes, removing unnecessary bureaucracy, understanding business domain, questioning requirements in relation to the value they provide, and working on other non-coding tasks.
+- questioning requirements in relation to the value they provide
+- working on other non-coding tasks.

 The core business of many of our clients is not building software, so it is our obligation to help them run a software project in the best way possible.